actions/actions-runner-controller/README.md

 ```

 ## Helm
-The This solution wasis primarily a Kustomize repo, Helm is supported however because this is primarily a Kustomize repo the Helm chart has minimal customisations in it.
+This solution is primarily a Kustomize repo, Helm is supported however because this is primarily a Kustomize repo the Helm chart has minimal customisations to it.
 See the Makefile, specifically the `chart-crds` recipe, for how the helm package is produced.

 ## Common Errors